uperl/App-cpangitify/README.md

 - [ggoosen's cpan2git](https://github.com/ggoossen/cpan2git)

-The reason I am not using them is that they are designed to mirror the whole of BackPAN, but I'm mostly just interested in on or two distros here and there.
+The reason I am not using them is that they are designed to mirror the whole of CPAN/BackPAN, but I'm mostly just interested in one or two distributions here and there.

 # AUTHOR